Starting a trucking company

 When it comes time for an insurance company or jury to determine fault in a trucking accident, they will expect truckers to follow their duty of care, and in addition, they will generally look in two areas:

-Due to this higher standard truckers need to adhere to, courts will often view any violation of regulation as negligent action.
+Due to the higher standard truckers must adhere to, courts often view any violation of regulation as negligent action.

 Understand Trucking Regulations

-The trucking industry in the US is regulated by the Federal Motor Carrier Safety Administration (FMCSA), a department of the Department of Transportation (DOT).
+The trucking industry in the US is regulated by the Federal Motor Carrier Safety Administration (FMCSA), a Department of Transportation (DOT).

-Their regulations are lengthy and mandate how a trucker should behave in essentially all aspects of operating a commercial truck.
+Their regulations are lengthy and mandate how a trucker should behave in essentially all aspects of commercial truck operation.

 These regulations are recognized for their safety benefits on the roadways.